 Note: There are two Curtain Switch lights, SW1 and SW2.
-A curtain switch light is ON when a curtain is either open or not present.
+These single plate models have one curtain switch light on all the time, as a curtain switch light is ON when a curtain is either open or not present.

 Control Switches